smitrajput/D-Crowdfund/README.md

 ## D-Crowdfund
  Crowdfunding dApp built on the ethereum blockchain that allows individuals (idea persons from hereon), who do not have sufficient '$$', to bring their ideas to life.
-And this '$$' is collected from the general public (contributors) who feel that the idea is valuable enough to spend some money
+And this '$$' is collected from the general public (contributors) who feel that the idea is valuable enough to spend some money on.

 #### Key features include:
 1. Collected crowdfund in the hands of none, but a smart contract.